Luigi G. Napolitano Award

-The Luigi G. Napolitano Award is presented every year at the International Astronautical Congress.
-Luigi Gerardo Napolitano was an engineer, scientist and professor.
+The Luigi G. Napolitano Award was an annual award conferred by the International Astronautical Congress (IAC).
+It was named after Luigi G. Napolitano (1928-1991), an Italian aerospace engineer who helped foster international space science research collaboration on Spacelab and established the European Low Gravity Research Association in 1979.

-The award has been presented annually since 1993, to a young scientist, below 30 years of age, who has contributed significantly to the advancement of the aerospace science and has given a paper at the International Astronautical Congress on the contribution.
+The award was established in 1993 and presented annually to a young scientist, below 30 years of age, who contributed significantly to the advancement of the aerospace science and had published a paper at the International Astronautical Congress on the contribution.
+The award was conferred to a total of 30 people, with the last award made in 2022.
+Beginning in 2023, the IAC established the IAC Young Pioneer Award as the successor to the Napolitano award.

-The Luigi G. Napolitano Award is donated by the Napolitano family and it consists of the Napolitano commemorative medal and a certificate of citation, and is presented by the Education Committee of the IAF.
+The Luigi G. Napolitano Award was sponsored by the Napolitano family and consisted of the Napolitano commemorative medal and a certificate of citation presented by the Education Committee of the International Astronautical Federation.

-The International Academy of Astronautics awards the Luigi Napolitano Book Award annually.
+The International Academy of Astronautics also awards the Luigi Napolitano Book Award annually.